claudiobracho/project_Ecol_Inform/README.md

 ## Brief description

 Here we provide easy and open access both to our code and inputs, which reproduce most relevant results detailed in the main text of our article.
-Importantly, this includes the script to obtain OUC and CI metrics, which allows to implement them in further works.
+Importantly, this includes the script to obtain OUC and COI metrics, which allows to implement them in further works.

 ## Data structure